Laravel 11 - How to Integrate Google reCAPTCHA v3

 {!!
 RecaptchaV3::initJs() !!}

-Step # 7 : Update the register.blade.php file.
+Step # 7 : Add reCAPTCHA Field to the Registration Form.

-Open the register.blade.php file and add the RecaptchaV3 field alongside the register button.
+Open the register.blade.php file and add the following code to include the RecaptchaV3 field alongside the register button.

 {!!
 RecaptchaV3::field('register') !!}